 Returning to New York on 1 August 1941, West Point discharged her passengers and headed south for an overhaul at Portsmouth, Va.
 She then participated in tactical exercises off the Virginia capes from 26 to 29 August in company with Wakefield (AP-21) and Mount Vernon (AP-22).

 On 3 November 1941, she sailed from Carolina waters and arrived at Halifax, Nova Scotia, on the 5th.
 There, on 8 and 9 November, she embarked 241 officers and 5,202 men of the 55th Brigade, Hertfordshire and Bedfordshire Battalions, and 100 men of an American Army Field Service company.
-On the 10th, West Point-in company with five other transports: Wakefield, Mount Vernon, Orizaba (AP-24), Leonard Wood (AP-25), and Joseph T. Dickman (AP-25)got underway for India as Convoy HS-124.
-En route, they were joined by Ranger (CV-4), Vincennes (CA-44), Quincy (CA-39), and a division of destroyers.
+On the 10th, West Point-in company with five other transports: Wakefield, Mount Vernon, Orizaba (AP-24), Leonard Wood (AP-25), and Joseph T. Dickman (AP-25) got underway for India as Convoy HS-124.
+En route, they were joined by Ranger (CV-4), the heavy cruisers Vincennes (CA-44) and Quincy (CA-39), and a division of destroyers.

 Reaching Capetown on 9 December 1941, West Point and Wakefield were detached on 23 December to form Task Group (TG) 14.1, while Leonard Wood and Joseph T. Dickman formed TG 14.2.
 Escorted by the British heavy cruiser HMS Dorsetshire, the convoy proceeded uneventfully toward India until 0700 on the 27th, when TG 14.1 was detached to speed up and arrive at Bombay ahead of the other ships.